uviclibraries/transcription/a-train.md

 2. Open the aTrain app.

 3. In the main page, under **Select file**, click on **Select File** to select the file you want to transcribe.
-If you don’t have an MP3 audio file to transcribe please download one of the following files:
+If you don’t have an MP3 audio file to transcribe please download one of the following files and make note of which folder your web browser places in on your computer:
   - [6-minute interview for older computers](https://uviclibraries.github.io/transcription/media/makerspaces-6m.mp3){:target="_blank"}.
   - [30-minute interview for newer computers](https://uviclibraries.github.io/transcription/media/makerspaces-30m.mp3){:target="_blank"}.
     ![Export this view](media/atrain-gif01-openfile.gif)<br>